aerospike/backup-go/cmd/asbackup/readme.md

 Backup Flags:
   -d, --directory string         The Directory that holds the backup files.
 Required, unless -o or -e is used.
   -n, --namespace string         The namespace to be backed up.
 Required.
-  -s, --set stringArray          The set(s) to be backed up.
+  -s, --set string               The set(s) to be backed up.
                                  If multiple sets are being backed up, filter-exp cannot be used. if empty all sets.
   -L, --records-per-second int   Limit total returned records per second (rps).
                                  Do not apply rps limit if records-per-second is zero.
-  -B, --bin-list stringArray     Only include the given bins in the backup.
+  -B, --bin-list string          Only include the given bins in the backup.
                                  If empty include all bins.
   -w, --parallel int             Maximum number of scan calls to run in parallel.
                                  If only one partition range is given, or the entire namespace is being backed up, the range